-- You must perform failback to the VM in the original location.
+- You must perform failback to the original VM in the original location.

 - The VM replica must be created with the Use changed block tracking data option enabled.

 Limitations for Quick Rollback

 - After you fail back to the original VM with quick rollback, the CBT on the original VM is reset.
 During the subsequent replication job session, Veeam Backup & Replication will read data of the entire original VM.